emerge-lang/compiler/platform-abstraction.md

   OS or hardware specific functionality. `emerge.platform` should focus on providing as small primitives as possible so that the standard library sources remain descriptive and informative.
 This should also make it far easier to add new targets, as the implementation scope is smaller

+## Platform API

+The compiler is not explicitly aware of the API between the platform-specific `emerge.platform` module and other code it is compiling.
+The API is documented by [the non-functional stub implementations found in the `backend-api` module](backend-api/src/main/emerge/noop-backend-platform).